hamidgholami/terraform_lab/practice-questions/README.md

     Configuration files ends with *.tf
     ```
 9. How can Terraform build infrastructure so efficiently?
+    ```txt
     Terraform builds a graph of all your resources, and parallelizes the creation and modification of any non-dependent resources.
 Because of this, Terraform builds infrastructure as efficiently as possible, and operators get insight into dependencies in their infrastructure.
     Understand Terraform’s purpose (vs other IaC)
     Practice questions based on these concepts
     Explain multi-cloud and provider-agnostic benefits
     Explain the benefits of state
+    ```
 10. What is multi-cloud deployment?
+    ```txt
     Provisoning your infrastrcutire into multiple cloud providers to increase fault-tolerance of your applications.
+    ```
 11. How multi-cloud deployment is useful?
 By using only a single region or cloud provider, fault tolerance is limited by the availability of that provider.
 Having a multi-cloud deployment allows for more graceful recovery of the loss of a region or entire provider.